telerik/xaml-docs/installation-and-deployment/download-product-files.md

 ### Source Code

-* Telerik_UI_for_Silverlight_Source_[version].zip – complete source code of the UI for Silverlight product, available only with Developer license.
+* Telerik_UI_for_Silverlight_Source_[version].zip – complete source code of the Telerik UI for Silverlight product, available only with Developer license.

 ## Available versions